SPEECHCOG/pc_models_analysis/python_module/README.md

 # Python module

-This module contains the different neural models trained for the challenge.
+This module contains the APC and CPC models.

 The package models have ModelBase abstract class from which all the models should inherit so that we can train and predict